Table of Contents

 Uijeongbu has an entire street named after its famous dish, budae jjigae.
 Budaejjigae Street is home to more than 20 budae jjigae restaurants serving up authentic and mouthwatering army base stew.

-Korea’s first budae jjigae restaurant, Odeng Sikang, is located right here on Budaejjigae Street.
-Many restaurant owners claim that Odeng Sikang’s founder, Heo Gi-suk, first invented budae jjigae at her humble street food stand when a Korean soldier approached her to cook for a nearby U.S Army base.
-Her budae jjigae was a hit among many, and with business booming, she opened Odeng Sikang.
-Today, Odeng Sikang continues to be very popular with snaking queues of visitors eager to get a taste of this famous dish.
+Korea’s first budae jjigae restaurant, Odeng Sikdang, is located right here on Budaejjigae Street.
+Many restaurant owners claim that Odeng Sikdang’s founder, Heo Gi-suk, first invented budae jjigae at her humble street food stand when a Korean soldier approached her to cook for a nearby U.S Army base.
+Her budae jjigae was a hit among many, and with business booming, she opened Odeng Sikdang.
+Today, Odeng Sikdang continues to be very popular with snaking queues of visitors eager to get a taste of this famous dish.

 Getting there: Take the 72-3 bus from the Uijeongbu Bus Terminal, Sindo Branew Apartment and alight at Uijeongbu Bubudae Jjigae Street.